mermaid-js/mermaid/docs/README.md

 ## Special note regarding version 8.2

 In version 8.2 a security improvement was introduced.
-A securityLevel configuration was introduced wich sets the level of trust to be used on the parsed diagrams.
+A securityLevel configuration was introduced which sets the level of trust to be used on the parsed diagrams.

 * **true**: (default) tags in text are encoded, click functionality is disabled
-* false: tags in text are allowed, click functionality is enabledClosed issues:
+* false: tags in text are allowed, click functionality is enabled

+Closed issues:

 ⚠️ **Note** : This changes the default behaviour of mermaid so that after upgrade to 8.2, if the securityLevel is not configured, tags in flowcharts are encoded as tags and clicking is prohibited.